pombreda/pgreloaded/doc/modules/videogui.rst

       the primary mouse button, the component will be marked as the next control to activate for text input.

-   .. method:: mouseup(self, component, event):
+   .. method:: mouseup(self, component, event) -> None

       Checks, if the event's button release position is on the *component* and executes the component's event handlers on demand.
 If the button release position is not within the area of the component, nothing will be done.

       In case the component is a :class:`Button`, its :attr:`Button.state` will be adjusted to reflect, whether it is hovered or not.

       If the button release followed a button press on the same component and if the button is the primary button, the click() event handler is invoked, if the component is a :class:`Button`.

-   .. method:: dispatch(obj : object, event : SDL_Event):
+   .. method:: dispatch(obj : object, event : SDL_Event) -> None

       Passes an event to the given object.
 If *obj* is a :class:`pygame2.ebs.World` object, UI relevant components will receive